-Now we move onto some of the best bass VST plugins you can get your hands on.
+Now we move on to some of the best bass VST plugins you can get your hands on.
 I want to start with the synths and look at three different options, each offering something unique.
-Hopefully, this wide range of choice will appeal to every reader!
+Hopefully, this wide range of choices will appeal to every reader!

 So maybe 808s aren’t your thing.
-Perhaps you’re more interested in a strong, retro analog mono synth sound that you can manipulate to your heart’s content?
+Perhaps you’re more interested in a strong, retro analogue mono synth sound that you can manipulate to your heart’s content?
 Enter Monark.
 This iconic mono synth embodies raw power.
-Three adjustable oscillators with a dedicated filtering and amplification section, Monark captures the organic sound of analogue synths with ease.
-Whether you’re making dirty hip-hop, dancefloor filling house music or chart-topping, Daft Punk inspired pop-funk, Monark has you covered.
+With three adjustable oscillators with a dedicated filtering and amplification section, Monark captures the organic sound of audio synthesizers with ease.
+Whether you’re making dirty hip-hop, dancefloor-filling house music or chart-topping, Daft Punk inspired pop-funk, Monark has you covered.
 You can seriously tinker with this thing for hours on end, building complex monophonic tones of epic proportions.
 At only around $115, it’s well worth the purchase.

 Hands down one of my favourite synths of all time, Massive is not only the best bass VST but it’s genuinely one of the best VSTs for anything synth related.
 This marvellously complex polyphonic synth plugin is crammed with so many controls and variations, you could make a sound a day every year for the rest of your life without repeating your ideas.
 In fact, Massive is so meticulously designed that it’s actually possible to create evolving synth patches that never repeat themselves.
 For any of you who like to experiment, you could have some serious fun with this.